The Fundamentals of Caring: Plot

-The next day, the four confront Trevor's father at his dealership.
+The next day, the four confront Trevor's father, Bob, at his dealership.
 He admits that although Elsa asked him to write to Trevor, he never did.
 She wrote all the letters herself.
 Uninterested in connecting with his son, Trevor's father offers him money instead, but he and his companions leave.
 Lashing out at each other, Trevor and Ben prepare to drive home, but Dot insists they complete their journey.

 Arriving at the world's deepest pit, Trevor, Dot, and Peaches head to the bottom, while Ben waits at the top, saying he forgot his mobile.
-He confronts the driver who has been following them and discovers he is Dot's father, who wants to make sure she safely reaches Denver.
+He confronts the driver who has been following them and discovers he is Dot's father, Cash, who wants to make sure she safely reaches Denver.

 Suddenly, Ben receives a frantic call from Dot, and he races to the bottom of the pit, fearing something has happened to Trevor.
 He discovers Peaches has gone into labor.
 He helps her deliver her baby, overcoming his guilt of his son's death (his car, with the parking brake accidentally not fully engaged, ran over his son while Ben was unloading groceries).

 Peaches and her newborn son are taken to the hospital.
 Dot reconciles with her father, who offers to take her the rest of the way to Denver.
 She kisses Trevor before she leaves, promising to keep in touch.
 With a borrowed spinal board, Ben helps Trevor fulfill his wish of urinating standing up, over the rail, into the pit.

 Ben and Trevor return home, and Ben finalizes his divorce.
 He begins writing his next novel about Trevor, indicating he has remained close friends with him.